Rokutann/nalist.el/README.md

 Return t if OBJ is a proper list, otherwise nil.

-A proper list is a non circular cons chain whose last cdr points nil.
+A proper list is a non circular cons chain whose last ‘cdr’ points nil.

 ```lisp
 (nalist-proper-list-p nil) ;; => t